Chapter 9:

 "I'll go," Hideo finally spoke up.
 "I'll go get her."

 Nodding in agreement, they shut the door to Masao's room and went back to their usual late-night activities.
-Hideo knew it would be impossible for them all to sneak into COT together.
+Hideo knew it would be impossible for them to all sneak into COT together.
 He was the only one of them who was intimately familiar with COT's headquarters.
 Being one of the only members who didn't fear death, he was often sent to break into COT's buildings to steal things.
 He could imagine the layout of each floor.

 In their younger days, Masao had been a player.
 He was constantly drooling over girls, messing around with women at parties, and acting like a fool in general.
-Outside of those moments, he was a mature and wise guy, though.
+Outside of those moments, he was a mature and wise guy.
 Hideo never thought of Masao as the type to get seriously invested in a girl.

 He knew that his best friend was still a virgin, and that was slightly confusing to him.
 Masao played with women's feelings, twisted them around his finger so he could have some simple fun, but never committed to anything seriously physical.
 Was he scared?
 Was he waiting for something?